Stamford American International School: Students

 Stamford American's student body comprises over 75 nationalities across 6 continents.
-The majority of Stamford American's students come from the United States, Canada, United Kingdom, Japan, Australia, New Zealand, and China.
+The majority of Stamford American's students come from the United States, Canada, Japan, South Korea, Australia, Taiwan and China.
 Many cultural events such as the week-long International Fiesta organized by Stamford's Parent Teacher Association (PTA), Lunar New Year, Deepavali, and Christmas are celebrated in school.

 Academic

 The students graduate with a US-accredited Stamford High School Diploma with the opportunity to pursue an International Baccalaureate Diploma or an Advanced Placement Diploma.
+As of 2025, Stamford American is ranked 15th out of 17 schools in Singapore by average IB results.

 Stamford American offers the opportunity to pursue the International Baccalaureate (IB) Diploma, Advanced Placement (AP) Diploma, or the Business and Technical Education Council (BTEC) Diploma.
 Stamford American International School is accredited by the Accrediting Commission for Schools, Western Association of Schools and Colleges (WASC).
 It is also an authorized school for the IB Primary Years Programme (PYP), the IB Middle Years Programme (MYP), and the IB Diploma Programme (IBDP).
 Stamford American is an IB World School.
 The school also offers several mother-tongue programs for all students.
 Stamford American's co-curricular activities (CCA) program has around 350 activity choices throughout the year for students from Pre-K to Grade 12.